NVE/Varsom-Regobs-Translations/README.md

 Use i18n-editor v2.0.0-beta.1 to edit files.
 https://github.com/jcbvm/i18n-editor/releases/tag/2.0.0-beta.1

-Select File -> Import project and choose the folder containing the translation files.
+Open the different language files in one project by: `Select File` -> `Import project` and choose the folder containing the translation files.

+## Folder layout
 Language files for the api and web (beta.regobs.no) are found in the folder `api`.

 The app has static content such as label names, tags and most menu items.
 Language files for the static content in the app are found in `app/i18n`.
 Some translations are for the native components and are found in `app/native-dialogs`.